semaphoreP/codeastro/Day3/exampledoc/README.md

 ```
 This will automatically parse `correlate.py` and look for your docstrings in order to turn them into a nicely-formatted web page.

+10. Run `make html` again to update the docs.

-9. View your documentation by opening the file at `_build/html/index.html`.
+11. View your documentation by opening the file at `_build/html/index.html`.

 ## Activity